-The research object of this study was one of the most famous quality labels in the Austrian food sector, the AMA Quality Seal.
+The research object of this study was one of the most famous quality labels in the Austrian food sector.
 The survey delivers results which are representative for the Austrian market.
-However, if we want to transfer the results to other comparable objects (like other quality labels, private labels of trade organizations, etc.) we have to take into account the specifics of the AMA Quality Seal: it is very well known in Austria and it is a quality label guaranteed by a governmental organization.
+However, if we want to transfer the results to other comparable objects (like other quality labels, private labels of trade organizations, etc.) we have to take into account the specifics of the AMA Seal: it is very well known in Austria and it is a quality label guaranteed by a governmental organization.
 Because of the latter, trust and knowledge might be significantly higher compared to other labels.

-Nevertheless, some generalizations are probably valid for other labels as well: The primary information sources for all relevant topics with respect to food labeling seem to be the Internet (but not for food in general).
+Nevertheless, some generalizations are considered to be valid for other labels as well: The primary information source for all relevant topics with respect to food labeling seem to be the Internet (but not for food in general).
 It is by far the most important source where consumers will look for information.
 Not all of them can be motivated to get more information about food in general and quality labels.
 But there is a core group of consumers which is especially eager to acquire information.
-The size of it might differ (also dependent on the overall publicity, actual developments in the food sector like food scares, and related factors) and probably amount to the identified 15%.
-The group members are using multiple information platforms, discuss with family and friends, and new forms of communication (social media, mobile apps) are - up to now - of only minor importance for this core group.
+The size of it might differ and depend on the overall publicity, actual developments in the food sector like food scares, and their severity as discussed by Böcker and Hanf (2000), technological developments in food processing, general trends in food consumption, or related factors.
+The members of this group are especially interested in food related topics and amounted to 15% in our empirical research.
+For other quality labels the size of the group might differ, but in general, some important characteristics of the group members could be identified: They are using multiple information platforms, discuss with family and friends, but new forms of communication (social media, mobile apps) are - up to now - of only minor importance for this core group.
+The group seems to be more interested in all food related topics and its members are a little bit older than average.
+In general, this group could be considered to be the interested part of the population concerning food related topics.
+Therefore, it is of high relevance to use information sources especially designed for these group members.